-Whether a claim is accepted or rejected, claims data will be made available to the provider through the CBH Provider Portal.
-The portal can be reached via se.DBHIDS.org.
+Whether a claim is accepted or rejected, claims data will be made available to the provider through the CBH Ipswitch secure file transfer, available via se.DBHIDS.org.
 All data returned to the provider is via EDI.
 The National Implementation Guides which provide detailed explanation of EDI format and Claim Acknowledgements are published by Washington Publishing Company and can be obtained at X12.

 - Returned Claim Acknowledgement:

 - " TA1 Acknowledges the receipt of the EDI File

 - " 999 Implementation Acknowledgement

 - " 277 Healthcare Claim Acknowledgement

-- ➡ Returned Remittance Advice:
+- Returned Remittance Advice:

-- " 835RA Healthcare Claim Payment Advice
+" 835RA - Healthcare Claim Payment Advice